 Check out our AWS SysOps Associate Course now to learn AWS SysOps from the beginning.

 Watch this Azure Certification AZ-203 video

 AWS had started out the earliest when no other had thought storage and computing could be given on rent as a service and it would be such a huge business.
 Therefore it has a competitive advantage over the other cloud players because it has researched more on cloud technologies.
 How else do you think that AWS is able to provide more than 200 services whereas Azure provides around 100?
 Microsoft Azure even though it started late has an edge with Windows-based users.
 Those who want cloud services and are comfortable with the Windows operating system preferably choose Azure.
 Comparing AWS and Azure based on market share is another matter.
 AWS is way ahead of that its competitors.
 But both of them will continue to provide competent cloud services to their users.
-Upstarts and those with low budget for infrastructure will always find these services as a boon.
+Upstarts and those with a low budget for infrastructure will always find these services a boon.